digitalhumanists/corpus-services/README.md

 #### Gitlab artifacts

-The latest compiled .jar file can be found [here] (https://gitlab.rrz.uni-hamburg.de/corpus-services/corpus-services/-/jobs/artifacts/develop/browse?job=compile_withmaven)
+The latest compiled .jar file can be found [here](https://gitlab.rrz.uni-hamburg.de/corpus-services/corpus-services/-/jobs/artifacts/develop/browse?job=compile_withmaven)

 #### Building

 To use the services for corpora, compile it using `mvn clean compile assembly:single`.
-(See [Build with Maven](https://gitlab.rrz.uni-hamburg.de/corpus-services/corpus-services/-/tree/develop/doc/Build_with_Maven.md) or use a pregenerated artifact form gitlab (see Gitlab artifacts).
+(See [Build with Maven](https://gitlab.rrz.uni-hamburg.de/corpus-services/corpus-services/-/tree/develop/doc/Build_with_Maven.md) or use a pregenerated artifact from Gitlab (see Gitlab artifacts).

 <!-- USAGE EXAMPLES -->
 ## Usage